§ 147-54.3. Land records management program.

 (a) The Secretary of State shall administer a land records management program for the purposes (i) of advising registers of deeds, local tax officials, and local planning officials about sound management practices, and (ii) of establishing greater uniformity in local land records systems.
 The management program shall consist of the activities provided for in subsections (b) through (e) of this section, and other related activities essential to the effective conduct of the management program.

-(b) The Secretary of State, in cooperation with the Secretary of Cultural Resources and in accordance with G.S.
+(b) The Secretary of State, in cooperation with the Secretary of Natural and Cultural Resources and in accordance with G.S.
 121-5(c) and G.S.
 132-8.1, shall establish minimum standards and provide advice and technical assistance to local governments in implementing and maintaining minimum standards with regard to the following aspects of land records management:

 (1) Uniform indexing of land records;